 At a minimum, the project manager, a GIS Specialist and a SQL Server Database Specialist will make up the project team to work out any issues importing data, overall project needs and GIS software requirements.
-Database personnel should have experience with SQL Server 7.2.
+Database personnel should have experience with the current version of SQL Server.